 Funeral Merchandise Cost Guide: Caskets and Urns

 For decades, families who planned a loved one’s funeral had to be content with the caskets and urns offered by their local funeral home.
-Today, consumers have a wide variety of vendors and resources when they purchase a casket or urn outside the confines of a traditional funeral home.
-Depending on whether you choose burial or cremation, knowing how much caskets and urns cost can help ensure you find the best item within your budget.
+Today, consumers have a wide variety of vendors and resources when they purchase a casket or urn outside the confines of a traditional funeral home (including our own memorial store).
+Depending on whether you choose cremation or burial, knowing how much caskets and urns cost can help ensure you find the best item within your budget.

 Understanding Casket Costs: What Influences Price?